9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 clash over access to shared resources.
 One classic way to make a multithreaded program deadlock is to forget the order in which we must acquire locks.
 This kind of bug is so common, it has a name: *lock order inversion*.
-While Haskell doesn\'t provide locks, the `MVar` type is prone to the order inversion problem.
-Here\'s a simple example.
+While Haskell doesn't provide locks, the `MVar` type is prone to the order inversion problem.
+Here's a simple example.

 :::: captioned-content
 ::: caption